ivkontiny/GoGreen/README.md

 # Installation Instructions:

-Make sure you have git, maven and java installed on your machine
+Make sure you have Git, Maven and Java installed on your machine

 - First clone the repository with git using one of the following links:
 	- **HTTPS:**     [https://gitlab.ewi.tudelft.nl/cse1105/2018-2019/oopp-group-57/template.git]()